 Wilder has plenty of time to get back on track as Fury vs. Joshua will be a two-fight saga.

-The Alabama Slammer is ready to get back to knocking people out in devastating fashion, as he recalled in his recent silence-breaker.
+As he recalled in his recent silence-breaker, the Alabama Slammer is ready to get back to knocking people out in devastating fashion.

 “I’m gonna give you the ones that pop out in my mind,” he told Watson.
 “Bermane Stiverne II – I transformed.
 I had an outer experience with him.
 It was so crazy.